 "As president of the Onondaga chapter of the Civil Service Employees Association, I take exception to your recent statement as quoted in the (Syracuse) Herald-Journal, regarding Civil Service employees.
 "This Association represents over 2,000 city and county employees.
-There are 6,000 (local)!
-State employees equally affected.
-Many of these people are dedicated public servants.
+There are 6,000 (local); State employees equally affected.
+Many of these people are dedlcated public servants.
 "We are a close-knit organization very much concerned with our governmental efficiency as well as our public image.
-We feel that we are a professional group. n many cases highly skilled and trained over long periods of service.
-"By dwelling on the inadequacies of the few, you have done ar injustice to the merit system, which, in spite of recognized fail- (Continued on Page 3) PERB Studies For L.I.
-Parks CSEA Chapter FARMINGDALE-The Long Island Inter-County State Park chapter of the Civil Service Employees Assn. has a dental plan, drug prescription launched a concerted drive to inform its widespread membership of the mechanics of the Public Employees Fair Employment Act and how the CSEA is even better representing its membership since the new law went into effect Sept.
-1. Officers of the Employees Assassed by delegates at the recent sociation chapter, led by Louis P. Colby, president, met recently with State CSEA representatives have to be mandated for political to plan methods of disseminat- Southern Conference To Hear Candidates ORANGEBURG-The Southern Conference, Civil Service Employees Assn. will meet at 7:30 p.m. on Friday, Sept.
+We feel that we are a professional group, n many cases highly skilled and trained over long periods of service.
+"By dwelling on the inadequacies of the few, you have done ar injustice to the merit system, which, in spite of recognized fall- (Continued on Page 3) PERB Studies For L.I.
+Parks CSEA Chapter FARMINGDALE-The Long Island Inter-County State Park chapter of the Civil Service Employees Assn. has launched a concerted drive to inform its widespread membership of the mechanics of the Public Employees Fair Employment Act and how the CSEA is even better representing 'ts membership since the new law went into effect Sept.
+1. Officers of the Employees Association chapter, led by Louis P. Colby, president, met recently with State CSEA representatives to plan methods of disseminat- Southern Conference To Hear Candidates ORANGEBURG-The Southern Conference, Civil Service Employees Assn. will meet at 7:30 p.m. on Friday, Sept.
 29 at the CSEA room of Rockland State Hospital.
-The CSEA office is located near the South gate of the hospital state Parkway.
-Invited guests include all candidates for Statewide office of the nated employee representative.
-CSEA, according to Nicholas Puzziferri, conference president.
-Springer Elected ALBANY - Dr. Joseph G Springer, who heads the State Employee Health Service, has been elected to a fellowship in the Industrial Medical Association. ing information on the new law to all units and individual mem-

-Colby has issued a call for unity among the chapter units and is touring each unit to hear complaints and other problems which require attention on both the chapter and State level.
-Field representatives meeting with the chapter officers were Arthur Grey, John D. Corcoran, r., James Garside and Edward Colby said the main aim of the drive is to inform the members that CSEA was prepared beforehand for the new law and already has set into motion machinery needed to deal with the complex procedures of the act State, grants public employees the ight to bargain collectively with their employers through a desig- The State Association is in the process of hiring collective bargaining specialists and other experts and establishing an intensive labor relations training program for its staff, especially its fieldmen.
-The Employees Association also has petitioned the State to be recgonized as the exclusive bargaining agent for all State em-
+The CSEA office is located near the South gate of the hospital and just west of the Orangeburg state Parkway.
+Invited guests include all candidates for Statewide office of the CSEA, according to Nicholas Puzziferri, conference president.
+Springer Elected ALBANY - Dr. Joseph G. Springer, who heads the State Employee Health Service, has been elected to a fellowship in the Industrial Medical Association.
+N.Y., 10036 or call Circle 7-7780.
+Going Places?-See Page its information on the new law to all units and individual mem- Colby has issued a call for unity among the chapter units and is touring each unit to hear complaints and other problems which require attention on both the chapter and State level.
+Field representatives meeting with the chapter officers were Arthur Grey, John D. Corcoran, or., James Garside and Edward Cleary.
+Colby said the main aim of the drive is to inform the members hand for the new law and already has set into motion machinery needed to deal with the complex procedures of the act which, for the first time in the State, grants public employees the right to bargain collectively with their employers through a designated employee representative.
+The State Association is in the process of hiring collective bargaining specialists and other experts and establishing an intensive labor relations training program for its staff, especially its fieldmen. has petitioned the State to be recgonized as the exclusive bargaining agent for all State em-2 ployees.

 No One Emerged From Convention Clear Winner

-T may be months and even years before a true assessment of the 1967 State Constitutional Convention can be made.
+T may be months and even I years before a true assessment of the 1967 State Constitutional Convention can be The Employees Association also made.
 One thing is certain now, however, no one came out of the convention a winner.

 This is true of the many dis-

 (Continued on Page 2)

 Your Public Relations IO

 By LEO J. MARGOLIN